What is a timelapse?

 Timelapse, time-lapse - what's in a name?

-Timelapse videos are often used in marketing and communications, for a construction project or an event, among other things.
-These accelerated videos also provide quick insight into the progress and follow-up of a site.
-Timelapses are also used in nature documentaries, such as Planet Earth or Our Planet, to visualize the growth and blooming of plants or flowers or the passing of the seasons.
-The C-Site cameras are high-quality IP cameras connected to a weatherproof housing.
-This ensures that the images are streamed live, via a 4G connection to the platform.
-Thus, the cameras take up to 70,000 pictures of one project!
+Time-lapse videos are often used in marketing and communications, for construction projects, infrastructure works, or events.
+These accelerated videos provide a quick overview of the progress and status of a construction site or project.
+Time-lapse videos are also used in nature documentaries to visualize the growth and blooming of plants or the passing of the seasons.

 How to make a timelapse?